FunnyKoalaBear/FunnyKoalaBear/README.md

 - 👋 Hi, I’m @FunnyKoalaBear
-- 👀 I’m interested in ...
+- 🔱 I’m interested in gym, coding, and finance
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on awesome projects
-- 📫 How to reach me ... @zendykun on instagram
+- 📫 How to reach me @zendykun on instagram

 <!---
 FunnyKoalaBear/FunnyKoalaBear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.